grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/13 Session recording - HAR support.md

 In k6, the process looks like:

 1. Record a HAR file using your browser or tool of choice.
-2. Use **har-to-k6 converter** to convert the HAR file into a k6 test.
+2. Use the **har-to-k6 converter** to generate a k6 test from the HAR file.
 3. Update the auto-generated k6 test.
-4. Use **k6 run** to run the test.
+4. Use **k6** to run the test.

 > The auto-generation of the test is a great option to add to your toolbox.
 It’s common practice for advanced user flows that generate many sophisticated HTTP requests, or for helping testers to identify the format of the requests.
 >
-> The recording avoids writing advanced tests from scratch, saving you precious time building your performance tests.
+> The recording avoids writing advanced tests from scratch, saving you time building your performance tests.

 ## 1. Record a HAR file